RedisInsight/RedisInsight/redisinsight/ui/src/packages/redisinsight-plugin-sdk/README.md

 ### getState()

-Returns the_saved state for the command visualization.
+Returns saved state for the command visualization.

 Throw an error if the state has not been saved.